bigscience-workshop/bigscience/jz/compute-resources.md

 - `$six_ALL_CCFRWORK` - for everything else
 - `$six_ALL_CCFRSTORE` - for long term storage in tar files (very few inodes!)

+- `/gpfsssd/worksf/projects/rech/six/` - for conda and python git clones that take tens of thousands of inodes - it's a small partition with a huge number of inodes.
+1 TB and 3M inodes.

 More specifically:

 - `$six_ALL_CCFRWORK/cache_dir` - `CACHE_DIR` points here